 Cindy Sherman is a feminist postmodern photographer and part of the Pictures Generation.
-Sherman uses mass communication and advertising to explore gender and identity.
+Sherman uses mass communication and advertising to explore feminine identity, gender roles, and power hierarchies.
 Acting as her own model, she adopts the costumes and makeup of female stereotypes from art history and from modern media to examine cultural representations of women.

-She was first recognized for her black & white 1977-1980 “Untitled Film Stills” series, that simulated stills from the movies of the 1940s and 1950s.
+In 1975, she took black and white head shots of herself in 23 photos for “Untitled #479.”
+This sequence shows her changing from a bespectacled timid-looking girl into a flirtatious, self-assured, sophisticated young woman.
+Her 1977-1980 black and white “Untitled Film Stills” series simulated stills from the movies made in the 1940s and 1950s.
 She posed for all the photographs herself, acting as both creator and subject.
-Each photograph has a backdrop from a well-known movie and shows Sherman herself as the single female figure – not just telling a story – but making a parody of the female role models from her childhood, such as the ‘vamp’, the ‘good housewife’, etc.
+In each photograph there was a backdrop from a well-known movie with Sherman herself the single female figure.
+She was not just telling a story but making a parody of female role models from her childhood, such as the ‘vamp’, the ‘good housewife’, etc.

 In the 1980s, she made large-scale, color photographs of what she calls contemporary ‘characters’ and no longer posed herself.
 She used dolls and prostheses in her “Disaster” and “Sex Pictures” series.